Borg5of9SF/CyborgAudioToolkit/README.md

 * Breathing - A cyborg breathing effect.
 This differs from the fan in that the airway is narrower and also has a tube-like effect which can be engaged (tube in the breathing sense; not synonymous with valve)
 * Frying - A simple circuits frying effect

+If you find this useful, all I ask is a mention somewhere if you release a production with it.
 More effects soon!

 - 2021 Borg5of9SF